Imagine ending a tiring day with a relaxing spa right at home!

 6. Keep Your Hot Tub Clean

 A hot tub can accumulate dirt and debris without regular maintenance, including harmful bacteria.
-Follow the instructions you provide when installing the spa by using the correct chemicals and keeping it clean of contaminants.
+Follow your instructions when installing the spa by using the correct chemicals and keeping it clean of contaminants.

 Understanding Hot Tub Safety